robwco/workshop-marketing/index.md

 That's why it's important that you push yourself outside of your comfort zone.

 Leveling up your consulting business isn't about planning for the future.
-It's about taking small steps right now that will ensure you're in the best position to succeed.
+It's about taking small steps right now that will ensure you're in the best position to succeed when the time comes.

 ### "But will Workshop work for me?
 I specialize in X."
 Right now Workshop is mostly focused on web design and development.
 However, we have a steady amount of other work coming in like mobile, marketing, graphic design, and more.

 I group leads in categories so you'll be able to quickly see if there's enough value for you.

-If you’re still worried there may not be enough of your type of lead, the best advice I can give is to try it.
-There's a 30-day 100% money-back guarantee for this exact reason.
+If you’re still worried there may not be enough of your type of lead, send an email to <a href="MAILTO:julie@letsworkshop.com">julie@letsworkshop.com</a> and she'll send you a small sample.

-Sign up for yourself and see.

 ### "I'm outside of the US, is that a problem?"
 Not at all.
 Workshop has top freelancers from all over the world, including places like Europe, Asia, and basically every other continent in the world who are loving the service.

 All leads are 100% remote and open to remote freelancers anywhere in the world, so I'd suggest you sign up and see if it'll work for you.

-### "How long have you been doing this, does it work?"
+### "Who are you?
+How long have you been doing this?"
+My name is Robert Williams.
+I was a freelancer who started sharing how I ran my business online a few years ago.
+I've been featured on [Copyhackers](https://copyhackers.com/2012/12/the-3-step-hack-for-startups-bootstrapping-their-design/), DoubleYourFreelancing.com, 30x500, [The Freelancers' Show](https://devchat.tv/freelancers/153-fs-workshop-with-robert-williams), [Bidsketch](https://blog.bidsketch.com/sales/cold-email/), [Freelancelift](https://www.freelancelift.com/describing-your-freelance-service-with-rob-williams/), [BootstrappedWeb](http://bootstrappedweb.com/64-giving-customers-really-want-w-robert-williams-workshop/), and  [Rocketship.fm](http://rocketship.fm/episodes/ep-45-robert-williams/).

-I started doing this with select consultancies in November, 2013.
+I started Workshop with select consultancies in November, 2013.
 Since then I've helped hundreds land work.
 Some have even made hundreds of thousands of dollars from my leads.
 Now, I focus on Workshop full-time, which wouldn't be possible if it didn't produce massive results.

 > ### “I’ve gotten over my imposter-syndrome”